Welcome to the Alcorn State University Upward Bound website.

 How the Program Works

-During the Academic Year, Enrichment classes are held on Saturdays and offer special work in Mathematics, Reading, English Spanish, and Word Processing.
+During the academic year, enrichment classes are held on Saturdays and offer special work in Mathematics, Reading, English Spanish, and Word Processing.
 The program also offers tutoring and provides students with access to a computer lab.
 Counseling is provided in the areas of academics, career exploration, and personal needs.
 Participants who are seniors in high school are assisted with the college admissions process.
 This includes the completion of applications for admission and financial aid.
-Students have access to many of the Alcorn State University’s facilities which includes the Library for studying.
+Students have access to many of Alcorn State University’s facilities which includes the library for studying.

 During the summer students must participate in a six-week residential program.
 Students live on campus in supervised residence halls and take part in academic, enrichment, and recreational activities.
 Students will be able to go home on scheduled weekends.
 The summer program assists students in obtaining the skills and motivation necessary to succeed in post-secondary school.
 Students attend lectures, classes, and field trips designed to meet the goals of the program.
 Participants who have graduated from high school are enrolled in our Bridge Program which consists of six hours of college courses at no cost.
-After the completion, the students has completed his participation in the Upward Bound Program.
+After completion of the program, the student has completed their participation in the Upward Bound Program.

 Cost of Program Participation

 There is no cost to the student.
 The program provides room and board, books, and instructional materials during the summer and/or academic phase.
-Also, each student receives a stipends for active, regular participation during the Academic Phase on Saturdays and weekly during the six-weeks Summer Phase.
+Also, each student receives a stipend for active, regular participation during the Academic Phase on Saturdays and weekly during the six-week Summer Phase.